tqtezos/minter-sdk/packages/minter-contracts/ligo/src/minter_collection/editions/README.md

 - If a user attempts to distribute more editions than were created, the call fails with error `NO_EDITIONS_TO_DISTRIBUTE`.
 - If a user attempts to distribute from an edition run that has not been created, the call fails with error `INVALID_EDITION_ID`.
+- If a user attempts to distribute from an edition run for which they are not the `creator` the call fails with error `INVALID_DISTRIBUTOR`.

 ## FA2